Why This Matters

 Financial Derivatives (Options, Futures, Forwards, Swaps)

-- Contracts deriving value from underlying assets—used to hedge against price movements in commodities, currencies, interest rates, and securities
+These are contracts whose value is derived from an underlying asset.
+They're used to hedge against price movements in commodities, currencies, interest rates, and securities.

-- Options provide asymmetric protection by giving the right (not obligation) to buy or sell, limiting downside while preserving upside potential
+- Options provide asymmetric protection by giving the holder the right (not the obligation) to buy or sell at a set price.
+This limits downside while preserving upside potential.
+You pay a premium for this flexibility.

 Strategies That Accept and Manage Risk